Man wearing VR headset and interacting in the virtual reality with hand controllers

 User Needs Analysis: Get to Know Your Users

-• User interviews: Talk to potential users one-on-one.
-Ask open-ended questions to understand what they want and their pain points.
+• User interviews: Talk to potential users one-on-one and ask them open-ended questions so you can get to understand what they want—plus what their pain points are.

-• Observational studies: Watch how users interact with VR.
-Notice how they move and react.
-You'll spot usability issues and areas to improve.
+• Observational studies: Watch how users interact with your VR design, and how they move—and react—and you’re going to spot usability issues and areas to improve on.

 Testing: Improve Your VR Experience

-• Eye-tracking studies: See where users focus their eyes in VR.
-Ensure important elements are visible and noticeable.
+• Eye-tracking studies: See where users focus their eyes in VR, being sure that you’ve made important elements visible and noticeable for them to experience and use.

-• Usability testing: Create interactive VR prototypes.
-Observe users as they navigate, interact and complete tasks.
-Find pain points and make improvements.
+• Usability testing: Create interactive VR prototypes and observe users as they navigate, interact, and complete tasks within those, and then find pain points and make improvements.

 Key Strategies to Design for All in VR

-VR has the potential to offer awesome experiences for everyone.
-To make VR truly inclusive, consider these key strategies:
+VR has the potential to offer awesome experiences for everyone, and you’ll need to consider key strategies like these to make truly inclusive VR experiences:

 Prioritize Comfort and Ease of Use

-• Minimize motion sickness: Design with care to reduce effects that induce motion sickness.
-Use smooth camera movements, provide a stable visual reference point within the scene and allow users to take breaks when needed.
+• Minimize motion sickness: Design with care to reduce—or minimize—effects that induce motion sickness, so use smooth camera movements, provide a stable visual reference point within the scene, and allow users to take breaks when needed.

 Customize for Individual Needs